samthomson/picili/README.md

     - if geo exif data
         - geocode - get localtion information (via external API)
         - get altitude (via external API)

+Main parts:
+- SPA: the front end is a Angular 2 single page application
+- API: a PHP API wrote in laravel which the SPA calls
+- Auto: A seperate project running in the background which is also a Laravel PHP project, this does all the synchronizing and auto tagging.
+- Auto-Scaler: A small node project which scales up instances of the Auto project based on demand

+Techs:
+SPA: JS Typescript / Angular 2 / SASS
+Auto-Scaler: Nodes JS
+API / Auto: PHP / Laravel

+Data: MySQL and Elasticsearch

 ## 2.0 Set up picili locally